2018ik/2018ik.github.io/_wiki/satan.markdown

 Satan (Hebrew meaning *adversary*) is TODO

+Satan wants to inject death, darkness, disorder and disharmony into the church.
+The solution to this is clear - life and light must be ministered to the churches, following which order, harmony and oneness spontaneously issue forth.

 ## History

 When Satan first came to man, he was hidden as a serpent.